-5 things to do in Cinque Terre with kids
+5 Things to Do In Cinque Terre with Kids

 Dramatic coastline villages in the Italian Riviera

 The dramatic coastline villages that make up Cinque Terre are Monterosso Al Mare, Vernazza, Corniglia, Manarola and Riomaggiore (from North to South).
 More than 2,5 million visitors flock to this UNESCO World Heritage Site every year and it’s easy to see why.
-All five villages have their own charm and are very picturesque.
+All five towns have their own charm and are very picturesque.